 Article VIII.
 Amendment

-The Constitution of this organization may be amended by two-thirds vote of the members responding in a ballot, and shall become effective when ratified by two-thirds of those members present and voting at a membership meeting.
+The Constitution of this organization may be amended by a two-thirds vote of the members responding in a ballot and shall become effective when ratified by two-thirds of those members present and voting at a membership meeting.

 Article I. Name